MedhaParte/Project-Elk-Stack/README.md

     • Metric beat records Machine metrics like cpu usage, memory usage, network statistics etc.

 ### Using the Playbook

-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, we will use an Ansible control node which is already configured.

 SSH into the control node and follow the steps below:
 - Make sure that the ELK server container is up and running